Do you still need to wear a mask if you got the COVID-19 booster shot? - NewsBreak

 The U.S. Centers for Disease Control and Prevention also says to pick masks with two or more layers and a nose wire to prevent air from leaking out the top.
 It suggests holding your mask up to check if it blocks light, which means the fabric will probably filter out more particles.

-If you want added protection, experts also suggest wearing two masks or pairing them with a mask fitter to ensure they don’t leave any gaps.
+If you want added protection, experts also suggest wearing two masks or pairing them with a mask fitter to ensure they don’t leave any gaps.5 things to know about omicron, the new COVID ‘variant of concern’

 If supplies are available, people can opt for disposable N95 masks for personal use, the CDC says.
 Such masks are considered most effective at blocking virus particles.
 The agency had previously said N95 masks should be reserved for health care workers, but supplies have since expanded.